 Constant Contact vs MailChimp

-MailChimp and Constant Contact are very similar products, but there is two area where MailChimp is better: A/B testing and automation.
-In both cases, MailChimp makes it easy to implement such functionality, while Constant Contact makes it difficult (or, in the case of automation, excludes certain features completely).
+MailChimp and Constant Contact are very similar products, but there is one area where MailChimp is better: automation.
+MailChimp makes it easy to implement such functionality, while Constant Contact makes it difficult.

 With that said, Constant Contact has the edge on MailChimp in customer service.

-For those seeking trials, MailChimp offers a simple forever free plan, while Constant Contact offers sixty-day trials.
+For those seeking trials, MailChimp offers a simple forever free plan, and Constant Contact offers sixty-day trials.

 If you find yourself trying to decide between GetResponse and MailChimp, the two biggest factors (in our option) are: